The role of middle managers in strategy implementation can make or break your strategic initiatives.

 The Bottom Line

 Strategy execution is not a slam-dunk.
-It takes a plan that is well understood and subscribed to by all in the company.
-And it is the middle managers who need to be fully engaged if you are to get employees involved and actively pulling in the same direction.
+It takes a plan that is well understood and subscribed to by everyone in the company.
+And it is the middle managers who need to be actively involved and fully engaged if you are to get employees collectively pulling in the same direction.
 Do not make the mistake of underestimating the role of middle managers in strategy implementation.
-How are you involving your middle managers in strategy design and execution?

 To learn more about how to help middle managers implement your strategy, download 3 Big Mistakes to Avoid When Cascading Your Corporate Strategy